Skip to content

 Type of Convection

-Natural convection: When the temperature difference occurs, it causes density difference which produces the buoyant force and convection occurs.
+When the temperature difference occurs, it causes a density difference which produces the buoyant force and convection occurs.
 This process is termed natural convection.
-Oceanic winds are an example of natural convection.
+Some examples of natural convection are Oceanic winds, melting of Ice, blood circulation in warm-blooded animals, raising of hot air above the fire, etc.

-Forced convection: It occurs when an external source such as a pump or fan is utilized to produce convection.
-Utilizing water geysers or heaters for quick water heating, as well as using fans on warm summer days, are examples of forced convection.
+Forced convection occurs when an external source such as a pump or fan is utilized to produce convection.
+Utilizing water geysers or heaters for quick water heating, using fans on warm summer days, the engine of automobiles, and man-made suction devices are examples of forced convection.

 Under typical circumstances, convection heat transfer is proportional to the temperature differential between the components.
 This phenomenon has been stated by Newton’s law of cooling, which states: